 To collect emails from guests at the restaurant, you can, for example, set up a sign-up form on the table in the form of leaflets encouraging them to leave their name, email address and date of birth – so that you can send your guests a special discount coupon for their birthday.
 You can also encourage them to leave their emails by offering e.g. a free dessert.

-If your restaurant is served by waiters, you can create the same forms in the email marketing tool and provide them to your guests on a tablet when paying the bill.
+If your restaurant is served by waiters, you can create a restaurant menu with the same forms in the email marketing tool and provide them to your guests on a tablet when paying the bill.

 Collecting emails through pop-ups and subscription forms